khhandrea/agent-worldbase/README.md

 - Reinforcement learning framework with lightning trainer interface
 - Want to be integrated with Trainer someday

+## TODO
+- save wandb at same file or split

 ## Directories
 - `lightning-sample`: lightning tutorial
 - `lightning-rl`: lightning-RL implementaion